jtac/TelegramGPT/README.md

 Telegram bots are deployed via @BotFather on Telegram, there's extensive help available there.

-Put your keys in .env.template and then copy .env.template to .env, if .env.template is ever changed, your keys will stay in your own .env file

 Login to your portal.azure.com, then go to https://portal.azure.com/#blade/Microsoft_Azure_ProjectOxford/CognitiveServicesHub/OpenAI

 Here you can find your deployed instances and their names, open one up and find "Endpoint", this is was you need for the .env file